 Before Mass we listen to God; during Mass we speak with God; after Mass we speak with God’s people

-For any who have lately died and For those whose Anniversaries occur at this time!
+Please pray For: any who have lately died and For those whose Anniversaries occur at this time!

 If you ask us to put a name on the sick list, could you also tell us when things change.Thank you.

-MASS INTENTIONS for named people: please say if for any reason you’d rather the name didn’t go onto the bulletin and onto our website.
+MASS INTENTIONS for named people: please say if for any reason you’d rather the name didn’t go onto the bulletin and on to our website.

 Adoration of the Most Blessed Sacrament: